liberland/laws/drafting/drafts/border_law.md

 1) The IBIS shall be led by the Director of Borders and Immigration (hereinafter referred to as "the Director"), appointed by the Minister of Interior.
 2) Personnel within the Border Service shall consist of:

-a.
-Border Officers, responsible for the protection of the borders; and
+ a) Border Officers, responsible for the protection of the borders; and

-b.
-Immigration Officers, responsible for determining eligibility for entry and residency in Liberland.
+ b) Immigration Officers, responsible for determining eligibility for entry and residency in Liberland.
 Immigration Officers shall not have the authority to revoke a visa or immigration status, a power reserved for a Judge.

 3) An individual shall be permitted to concurrently hold the positions of Border Officer and Immigration Officer.

 ### Article 31: IBIS Regulatory Authority
 The Border Service shall establish and maintain regulations pertaining to:

  a) Border delimitation;

  b) Border crossing procedures and required conduct when approaching borders; and

  c) Organizational and professional rules for IBIS personnel.

 ## Chapter 2: Border and Immigration Officers and their duties